spolivin/yandex_practicum_projects/bert_toxic_comm/README.md

 # Transformers-based Sentiment Analysis[GPU]

-Online store "Wikiship" launches a new service.
+Online store "Wikishop" launches a new service.
 Users are now given the opportunity to independently edit and supplement product descriptions, as is the case in wiki-communities.
 In other words, customers can offer their own edits and comment on the changes of others.
 The store needs a tool that will search for toxic comments and send them for moderation.
 The objective is to develop and train a model to classify comments into positive and negative ones so that the value of *F1* metric would be higher than 0.75.
 We have at our disposal a set of data marked up by the toxicity of edits.

 ## Objectives